Treatment after hormone therapy for advanced prostate cancer

 Improve your quality of life

-If you would like more details about chemotherapy, see our booklet Understanding Chemotherapy or order a print copy from the Cancer Nurseline Freephone 1800 200 700.
+If you would like more details about chemotherapy, see our booklet Understanding Chemotherapy and Other Cancer Drugs or order a print copy from the Cancer Nurseline Freephone 1800 200 700.
 You can also visit a Daffodil Centre if one is located in your hospital.
 You can also view some short films about chemotherapy.

 Other hormone therapies